pauljmello/ChatBot/README.md

 User: hi
 Bot: Hey!
 How are you?
 User: im sad and tired
 Bot: I'm sorry to hear that.
-WHow may I be of assistance?
+How may I be of assistance?
 User: idk what can you do?
 Bot: < Bot will list its abilities with example commands >
 User: Is XOM a valid stock?